tobyt99/micasa/content/english/blog/claim-your-data.md

 Luckily, the SMETS2 specification includes the ability for consumers to connect third-party energy management and monitoring services.
 It is this capability that we can leverage to get a picture of our own usage.

 Once you have a smart meter, you need to headover to https://glowmarkt.com/bright and download the Bright app.
-When you sign up this gives the app's parent hildebrand access to you meter data and immediately lets them put the IHD data on your phone.
+When you sign up this gives the app's parent [Hidebrand](https://www.hildebrand.co.uk/) access to you meter data and immediately lets them put the IHD data on your phone.
 With an account you also now have access to their web api which will let you access your own data in the cloud.

 ----
-What follows is some investigation work that I undertook using home assistant to try and figure out if the data is the same from these 3 different sources.
+What follows is some investigation we undertook using home assistant to try and figure out the data data accuracy from hildebrand's 3 different sources.

 ###### TLDR: it's close enough that it doesn't matter for most people.

-[Hidebrant](https://www.hildebrand.co.uk/) offer 3 ifferent ways to access you meter data:
+[Hidebrand](https://www.hildebrand.co.uk/) offer 3 different ways to access you meter data:

 1. Through their app.
 2. Through their web api.